 For those new to ketosis, this is simply a metabolic state where your body uses ketones (derived from the burning of fats) instead of glucose to produce energy.
-This state is mostly achieved when your body detects starvation or when you cut the intake of carbohydrates to increase the intake of fats.
+When on the keto diet, ketosis is usually achieved when your body detects starvation from fasting, or when you cut your intake of carbohydrates and increase your intake of fats.
 This is the goal of the keto diet, to turn your body into a state of fat burning.

-This is one of the most commonly known reasons why you need to consume exogenous ketones.
-Athletes or those people who perform regular workouts will need to incorporate exogenous ketones into their daily diet to boost the production of ketones required to achieve ketosis.
+This is one of the most commonly known reasons for consuming exogenous ketones.
+Athletes or those people who perform regular workouts can introduce exogenous ketones into their daily diet to boost the production of ketones in their body to help achieve ketosis.

 Improving metabolic efficiency

-According to studies, exogenous ketones have been discovered to improve metabolic efficiency in both humans and animals.
+According to some studies, exogenous ketones have been discovered to improve metabolic efficiency in both humans and animals.
 What happens during a ketogenic diet is that the body uses fats as the primary source of fuel.
-Since these fats are stored in the body in huge amounts, metabolic efficiency will be experienced since the body is able to burn fats for a long time without being depleted.
+This shifts your metabolism into a more efficient state.
+Aside from the main benefit of burning fat, you will also find you have less inflammation, improved immunity, and better mental clarity.

 Not all people choose the ketogenic diet—some are recommended to go on it by their doctor for medical reasons.
-When forced to adhere to a ketogenic diet, you live a psychologically taxing lifestyle especially when you’re not used to living without carbs.
+When forced to adhere to a ketogenic diet some people find it a psychologically taxing lifestyle, especially when they’re not used to living without carbs.

-Patients living with cancer, type-1 and type-2 diabetes and epilepsy are some of those individuals who must adhere to such a diet.
-To ensure that you eat a low-carb diet without feeling stressed, adding exogenous ketones will be the best alternative to consider.
+Patients living with cancer, type-1 and type-2 diabetes, and epilepsy are some of those individuals who may need to adhere to a lower carb diet.
+For these people, supplementing with exogenous ketones can help their transition easier.

-Ketone supplements, largely referred to as exogenous ketones, are lab created types of ketones that are induced into the body in form of oils, salts or powders to accelerate ketosis.
-The body produces three types of ketones which are Acetoacetate, BHB and acetone/acetate.
+The body naturally produces three types of ketones, which are Acetoacetate, Beta-Hydroxybutyrate (BHB), and acetone.
 BHB is the primary ketone that aids in metabolism because it’s largely found in the blood.
-Having recognized this fact, scientists have developed exogenous ketones with BHB as the primary ingredient to help the body achieve ketosis pretty fast during a ketogenic diet.
+Having recognized this fact, scientists have developed exogenous ketones with BHB as the primary ingredient to help the body achieve ketosis quickly.

 MCT Oils or ketone oils

 These supplements use a completely different approach as compared to the other two.
-They contain medium-chain triglyceride (MCT) and other medium chain fats which when consumed are induced into the cells to be broken down for the production of more ketones.
-These supplements are not as active as the other two when it comes to raising blood ketones.
-Therefore, they’re quite disliked by most people since your primary goal is to achieve ketosis quite fast.
+They contain medium-chain triglycerides (MCT) and other medium chain fatty acids which when consumed are introduced into your body’s cells to be broken down.
+Ketones are then the by-product of this breakdown.